Ma Truby, Ma Mullen, & My 3-G Grandma Harrington Were the Ladies Who Lunch (allegedly)

 With Simon gone, Betsy surely needed a friend to socialize with and confide in; son Henry Truby and his wife Sarah Belle Whitlinger were busy raising their children and managing what remained of the dwindling farm.
 Fortunately, Ma Truby seems to have found such a friend—a woman around the same age who had moved into a sprawling new house on N 7th Street, diagonally behind the Truby farmhouse.
 That woman—Ma Truby’s new friend—was my great-great-great grandma Mary E (Ryan) Harrington (1838-1922).

-And similar to Ma Truby, Ma Harrington was living with one of her grown sons (Alfred) and his wife (Margaret Cora Leslie) and their children.
+And similar to Ma Truby, Ma Harrington was living with one of her grown sons (Alfred, my great-great granddad) and his wife (Margaret Cora Leslie) and their children.

 The duo were soon joined by a third news-loving lady, Mrs Rebecca Mullen (1835-1925), who in the late 1890s had built the beautiful Victorian across from the Truby farmhouse.
 By 1910, Ma Mullen was living in that house with her grown daughter Agnes and 9-year-old niece Amy Snyder, who would grow up to become Apollo’s beloved librarian and who would eventually own the house.

 These three ladies—in their 60s & 70s at the turn of the century—became something of a gossip-sharing power triangle at the corner of Terrace Ave & N 7th Street in Apollo.